SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

 \subsection{Model Architecture}

 The model architecture is composed of two sub-models: generator and discriminator, as shown in \autoref{fig:model-archi}.
 The building block of these two sub-models is the GNN layer.
-Each GNN layer contains a graph convolutional layer (NNConv\cite{nnconv}), a dense (MLP) layer, a batch normalization layer, and an activation layer.
-More specifically, the graph convolutional layer is responsible for learning the latent node representation; the dense layer transforms the node representation; batch normalization\cite{batch-norm} is adopted to accelerate the convergence by reducing the internal covariant shift; the activation layer (i.e., LeakyReLU\cite{leaky-relu}) introduces non-linearity in the model while alleviating the potential gradient vanishing issue.
+Each GNN layer contains a graph convolutional layer (NNConv\cite{nnconv}), a dense (linear) layer, a batch normalization layer, and an activation (LeakyReLU) layer.
+More specifically, the graph convolutional layer is responsible for generating latent node representations based on graph topology; the dense layer transforms the node representation; batch normalization is adopted to accelerate the convergence by reducing the internal covariant shift; the LeakyReLU activation introduces non-linearity in the model without causing gradient vanishing.

-There are two reasons we employ the graph convolutional layer instead of the LSTM layer as DeepDrawing\cite{deep-drawing} proposed.
+There are two reasons why we employ graph convolutional layers instead of LSTM layers as DeepDrawing\cite{deep-drawing} proposed.
 First, it learns a hidden node representation by taking advantage of the message-passing mechanism.
-For each convolutional layer, the representation of a node is updated according to the aggregated messages passed from its neighbors.
-These messages are aggregated from the node representation of the neighbors learned by the previous convolutional layer.
-As a result, for $l^{th}$ convolutional layer, the learned node representations contain the information about nodes that are $l$ graph theoretic distance away.
+For each convolutional layer, the representation of a node is updated based on the aggregated messages passed from its neighbors, which are in turn produced from aggregated messages from their corresponding neighbors in the previous convolutional layer.
 By stacking multiple convolutional layers, the final node representation will not only contain the local neighborhood information but also capture the global topological structure.
-Therefore, this allows \modelName\ to draw graphs with arbitrary topological characteristic, even if the graph to be drawn possess a completely different topological characteristic than graphs in the training data.
-Another advantage of the graph convolutional layer is that it does not require the input graph to have the same number of nodes.
-Each convolutional layer will learn a message aggregation function to process the messages passed by the neighbors.
-This aggregation function, which serves as the kernel function, is shared within the layer across all the nodes so that the input graph can have a different number of nodes.
-This also endows more flexibility on the general graph drawing framework we proposed.
+Therefore, this allows \modelName\ to draw graphs with \minorrevise{arbitrary topological characteristics}, even if the graph to be drawn \minorrevise{possesses} a completely different topological characteristic than graphs in the training data.
+Another advantage of the graph convolutional layer is that it does not require \minorrevise{the input graphs to have the same number of nodes.} Each convolutional layer learns a message aggregation function or a kernel function, which is shared across all nodes, to process the messages passed from the neighbors.
+In this way, the input graph can \minorrevise{have a different number of nodes.} This also endows more flexibility on the general graph drawing framework we proposed.